Logan Wilson

-Logan Wilson (born July 8, 1996) is an American professional football linebacker for the Dallas Cowboys of the National Football League (NFL).
+Logan Wilson (born July 8, 1996) is an American former professional football player who was a linebacker for six seasons in the National Football League (NFL).
 He played college football for the Wyoming Cowboys and was selected by the Cincinnati Bengals in the third round of the 2020 NFL draft.
+He also played for the Dallas Cowboys.

 Early life

-Wilson grew up in Casper, Wyoming and attended Natrona County High School, where he played defensive back, wide receiver, placekicker and punter on the football team.
+Wilson grew up in Casper, Wyoming, and attended Natrona County High School, where he played defensive back, wide receiver, placekicker and punter on the football team.
 He was named first-team All-State as a placekicker as a sophomore and as a junior and at safety, wide receiver and punter as a junior.
 As a senior, Wilson recorded six interceptions and five passes broken up on defense, 29 catches for 493 yards and seven touchdowns on offense and was again named first-team All-State at safety, wide receiver and punter and helped lead the Mustangs to a 12-0 record and a state title.
 He committed to play college football at Wyoming with his only other scholarship offer being Weber State.